Shripriya Mahesh, Filmmaker

 “Reprise” was an official selection at the Palm Springs International ShortFest, the San Francisco International LGBT Film Festival (Frameline), the Rhode Island International Film Festival and over a dozen other festivals.
 It won the Best Student Film Award at the 12th deadCenter Film Festival, Best Short by a Woman award at the 9th Salento International Film Festival and was a finalist for the 6th Iris Prize.

 She edited the short film, OK Breathe Auralee, which was an official selection at Sundance, Sydney and Melbourne Film Festival in 2012.

-Shripriya earned an MBA from Harvard Business School and a BA in Economics from Stella Maris College (Madras University).
+Shripriya earned an MFA from NYU’s Graduate Film Program and was the recipient of a Tisch School of the Arts Fellowship.
+She also holds an MBA from Harvard Business School and a BA in Economics from Stella Maris College (Madras University).